 Displays any changes in the Supply State on the User Interface; and

 Sends a ‘Supply Enabled after Load Limit Restoration Period (Load Limit triggered)’ (Alert Code: 0x8F34) Device Alert to the DCC, which the DCC forwards to the Import Supplier.
+There is no requirement for SMETS1 ESME to support this alert.

 Associated Process Areas